afnom/missing-semester/_2024/cloud_computing.md

 2. Give a little demo

 ## Before Cloud Computing
-* As far back as the 60s, "time sharing" shows how computing advances are often costly / unevenly distributed
+* As far back as the 60s, "time sharing" / client-server models show how computing advances are often costly / unevenly distributed
 * Running servers/services "on prem"
 * People / companies have to manage the infrastructure
-* Only people who could afford "big iron" could offer compute-heavy services
+* Only people/groups who could afford to buy "big iron" could perform/offer compute-heavy services

 ## What exactly is Cloud Computing?
 According to International Organization for Standards (ISO) [there are 5 key factors](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf):